 There’s something mysterious– maybe even alchemical— about the qualities that have to come together to yield the “ideal” croissant.
 To fit the bill, it should be buttery and tender, but never mushy or overly moist.
 It requires a delicate flakiness-to-chewiness ratio that’s hard to achieve, and the layers of all-butter puff pastry should be well differentiated, without falling apart into a crumby mess when you bite into them.
 The bake should be golden, but not overdone.
 In short, it’s a true art: one that the French in particular are very proud of.

 But how did this love affair start?
 Keep reading for a brief but fascinating history of the croissant– and to learn how France came to embrace the crescent-shaped pastry as a de facto national emblem, then became the global standard-bearer for how it should be made.

 Oddly enough, and as you’ll learn shortly, the original pastry that inspired today’s typical butter croissants (croissants au beurre) bear only a moderate resemblance to the ones we gobble down today.

 It All Starts In Vienna & Eastern Europe

-You’ve probably already read elsewhere the shocking news: croissants weren’t invented in France.
-(Ok, you’re probably just curious about the factoid, but never mind).
+You may have already read the shocking news elsewhere: croissants weren’t invented in France.
 As with every aspect of tracing the croissant’s tortuous history, however, it’s actually a bit more complicated than that.